It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 46

 The last decade has seen a greater emphasis placed on needing deep-lying midfielders who can break up play and set the tempo.
 It seemed the Dutch had their very own in the guise of Kevin Strootman whose excellent showings at PSV convinced Roma to break the bank.
 However, a string of unfortunate injuries slowed the Dutchman down, and though he’s still chugging along it’s fair to say he’s no longer the same player.
-Reuniting with ex-Giallorossi head coach Rudi Garcia at Marseille led where and Strootman is now temporarily back in Italy’s top division with Genoa.
+Reuniting with ex-Giallorossi head coach Rudi Garcia at Marseille led where and Strootman is now temporarily back in Italy’s top division with Cagliari after spending time on loan at Genoa.

 CM: Marco van Ginkel